andyk144/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Experience](#experience) | [Education](#education) | [Personal Interests](#personal-interests) | [Networks](#networks)

 I'm a full-stack software developer with a passion for cutting edge technology and a thirst for knowledge and self-improvement.
 I recently completed an intensive coding bootcamp at Makers in London.
-During the 16 week course, I developed my technical skills, teamwork and communication skills.
+During the 16 week course, I developed my technical, teamwork and communication skills.
 I particularly enjoyed coding in an environment where the focus was developing a best-practice approach.

 I am looking for a role where I can apply and grow my skillset whilst working as part of a dynamic team.